Schedule PRP Injection Therapy

 PRP is exciting and, while it is relatively new, multiple studies and trials have shown its effectiveness to treat certain ailments.
 A huge benefit of the treatment is that it only uses elements of the patient’s own body, so there’s no potential for the negative side effects that invasive treatments can cause.

-If you’re ready to schedule a PRP injection therapy appointment at our Manhattan or New Jersey office, touch base with us today.
+If you are ready to schedule a PRP injection therapy appointment at our Manhattan, New York or New Jersey offices, please touch base with us today.